Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Materials and methods

-In the case of large state-action spaces, the $Q$ function values often cannot be determined, therefore they are approximated using DRL.
-It was shown that as the agent explores the environment this approximation converges to the true values of $Q$~\cite{rl}.
-Under the assumption that the environment is stationary, i.e., the reward function and transition probabilities do not change in time, one can keep evaluating the agent on new states without affecting its ability to train itself~\cite{non_stationary_rl}.
+In the case of large state-action spaces, the $Q$ function values often cannot be determined, therefore they are approximated by training a~ DRL agent.
+It was shown that as the agent explores the environment, this approximation converges to the true $Q$ values.
+We refer to Appendix~\ref{app:rl} for a~more detailed introduction to RL and DRL; see~\citep{rl} for a~comprehensive treatment of these subjects.